el-vishal/predator-prey-model/README.md

 **Lotka Voltera equations using MATLAB**

-Report + MATLAB code + Outputs can be found in respository
+Report + MATLAB code + Outputs can be found in repository

 **Output samples:**